 Coverage and service are the hallmarks of the Midwestern Higher Education Compact (MHEC) Master Property Program.
-The program's broad manuscript form is responsive to higher education's unique property exposures while remaining flexible to meet individual member needs.
+The program is responsive to higher education's unique property exposures while remaining flexible to meet individual member needs.
 The program provides excellent engineering and loss control services tailored to the requirements and interests of each member institution as well as to the group as a whole.
 These services help institutions safeguard their capital assets and protect the long-term stability of the program.

 The program prides itself on assisting institutions with quality and timely claims service when catastrophic and non-catastrophic claims occur.
-The program's Leadership Committee conducts ongoing evaluations of carrier responsiveness to incurred losses, recovery processes, and settlements.
+While the current program is sponsored by MHEC, it is overseen and directed by a committee of representatives, the Leadership Committee, from the member institutions.
+Leadership conducts ongoing evaluations of carrier responsiveness to incurred losses, recovery processes, and settlements.

-While the current program is sponsored by MHEC, it is overseen and directed by a committee of representatives from the member institutions.
-It is underwritten by insurance companies selected by the participating institutions and administered by the service team of Marsh and Captive Resources LLC.
-MHEC provides the program coordination, member advocacy, and staff support.
+The Program is underwritten by insurance companies selected by the participating institutions and administered by the service team of Marsh and Captive Resources.
+MHEC provides program coordination, member advocacy, and staff support.